Use protective markings for government information. Follow your organisation’s procedures to add them.

 Use initial capitals to write about protective markings

-In general text, use an initial capital unless you are reporting how the protective marking actually appears on the page.
+In general content, use an initial capital unless you are reporting how the protective marking actually appears on the page.
 In that instance, write the marking as it appears and use quotation marks.

 Example